World in My Corner

-World in My Corner is a 1956 American film noir drama sport film directed by Jesse Hibbs and starring Audie Murphy and Barbara Rush.
-It was one of the few non-Westerns Murphy made in his career.
+World in My Corner is a 1956 American film noir drama sports film directed by Jesse Hibbs and starring Audie Murphy, Barbara Rush and Jeff Morrow.
+The film was produced and distributed by Universal Pictures.
+It is one of the few non-Western films in which Murphy appeared.

 Plot

-Tommy Shea (Audie Murphy), a boxer from Jersey City, is sponsored by millionaire Robert Mallinson (Jeff Morrow).
-He falls for Mallinson's daughter, Dorothy (Barbara Rush) who wants to break free from what she feels is her father's controlling ways and pursue her writing career.
-In order to get hold of the kind of money it takes to start a life with Dorothy, Tommy decides to work for crooked fight promoter Harry Cram.
+Tommy Shea, a boxer from Jersey City, is sponsored by millionaire Robert Mallinson.
+He falls for Mallinson's daughter Dorothy, who wants freedom from her father's controlling ways and to pursue her writing career.
+In order to acquire enough money to begin his life with Dorothy, Tommy begins to work for crooked fight promoter Harry Cram.
 This causes conflict with his honest manager, Dave Bernstein.
-As his big fight approaches, Tommy is torn about what to do.
+As his big fight approaches, Tommy is torn about what he should do.